Virgin Atlantic Summary Table

 - Click See full Flying Club account statement

-Here are the best ways to extend the expiration date of your miles:
+Here are the best ways to extend the expiration date of your points:

 - Fly on a Virgin Atlantic flight

-- Use your miles for an award flight
+- Use your points for an award flight

 - Fly with a Virgin Atlantic partner